pero909/PetStoreTask/README.md

 2.http://localhost:8080/api/createPets
 (order is not important)

- this methods populate the database,so that the Buy and History-log methods can work properly
+ these methods populate the database,so that the Buy and History-log methods can work properly